copyleft-org/copyleft-guide/CONTRIBUTING.md

 this Guide project.
 However, many other contributors have given patches and improvements to the text.
 Review the
-[commit log in the Git repository](https://gitorious.org/copyleft-org/tutorial/commits/master) for more details on who has committed to the project.
+[commit log in the Git repository](https://gitorious.org/copyleft-org/tutorial/commits/master) for more details on who has contributed to the project.

 ## How Do I Get Involved?